Scheduler Update

 Reflection

-I gained a deep understanding of how frontline managers build and interact with schedules, learned to push for meaningful design improvements — even when it means navigating legacy constraints, and improved my skill in balancing vision with scope, and in building solutions that enhance the product without alienating loyal users.
+I gained a deep understanding of how frontline managers build and interact with schedules, navigated legacy code constraints, and improved my skill in balancing vision with scope, and in building solutions that enhance the product without alienating loyal users.